cicyinc/yichuchen-portfolio/dataviz3and4.md

 **Feedback 2:**
 - "The pie chart looks better.
 It immediately tells me the main message on the title visually."
+- "Include percentage on the pie chart."
 - "Although you are not contrasting before and since COVID-19, you are still comparing.
 Consider to include 'COVID-19' in the title."

 **Takeaways:**
 Interestingly, both of my friends prefer the pie chart over the stacked bar chart.
-Their feedback also helped me to points out some details such as text position and word phrase that I didn't think about.
+They both think that the pie chart conveys the subject better compared to the stacked bar chart.
+Their feedback also point out some details such as text position and word phrase that I didn't think about.
+I then modified my final visualization based on their feedback.

 ### Re-designed visualization

 <div class="flourish-embed flourish-chart" data-src="visualisation/4379000"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-### Summary
+For my redesigned fat visualization, I used flourish to create a grid of pie charts.
+While the original visualization includes a brief description below each label, the new visualization moves the description into pie chart popups.
+Although I initially wanted to have the descrption by the legend, flourish doesn't offer such option.
+Speaking of the type of visualization, the use of pie chart simplifies the percentage-related information in an easy-to-read manner.
+Moreover, using different shades of blue on “ads only” and “some ads” indicates that they are under one big category of “ad-supported” consumers.
+The use of grey on “no ads” also keeps readers’ attention toward the more important parts.
+I also rewrite the title to be more specific and and informative.